zeropoolnetwork/sharded-storage-docs/article/main.md

 ### Commissioning and Decommissioning of L3 pools

 Nodes can join and leave the pool at any time.
-The L2 rollup is responsible for commissioning and decommissioning L3 pools depending on the number of unallocated nodes.
+The L2 rollup is responsible for commissioning and decommissioning L3 pools depending on the number of unallocated nodes and the amount of data on in the pools.

 #### Commissioning

 ![commissioning](../assets/commissioning.svg)

 Commissioning of the pool is a simple process: the L2 rollup selects a random set of nodes from existing nodes in other pools and replaces them with unallocated nodes.
-When the number of nodes in a new pool reaches a level with enough security, the pool is commissioned.
+When the number of nodes in a new pool reaches a level with enough security, the pool is commissioned and can accept new files for storage.

 #### Decommissioning

 ![decommissioning](../assets/decommissioning.svg)

 Decommissioning is a more complex procedure.
-At first, the L2 rollup selects two pools with a low percentage of rented space.
+At first, the L2 rollup selects two pools with a low percentage of rented space (both should be $<50\%$ full).
 Then it moves all data from one pool to another.
 After that, the nodes of the empty pool are considered to be unallocated and the pool is removed from the list of active pools.

-> Obvious issue is how to force users make some pools empty.
-This is like a disk defragmentation problem, but our disk is very big and decentralized, that's why we need to address this problem by designing a special economic model.
-Each pool will have fee rate depending on the percentage of rented space.
-You can read more about it at [Economic Model](#economic-model) section.
-Also, the L2 rollup can provide some incentives for the users to move their data from one pool to another.
+> This solution works well if the data blocks are distributed amoung pools unequally,
+    i.e. as many pools as possible are fully filled.
+This means that fewer pools and fewer nodes are in use, and the resources of those nodes are utlizied to the fullest.
+>
+> This is similar to disk defragmentation problem:
+    the placement of data on the disk impacts performance, and we would like to distribute it in a way that is more efficient.
+The difference is that our disk is very big and decentralized, and the user renting space is freely choosing the pool to put her data in (using L2 consensus to assign pools for each file upload will not scale well).
+Therefore, we address this problem by designing a special economic model, to incentivize the users to utilize the pools already in use to their fullest before touching fresh ones.
+We assign each pool a fee rate that depends on the percentage of currently rented space.
+[Economic Model](#economic-model) section describes it in more detail.

+When a pool gets decommissionined, the nodes move the data to a new pool without any confirmation from the users owning that data.
+The whole procedure needs no interaction from the user, she can be offline the whole time.
+Later, when the user comes online and wants to retrive her data, she can look at L2 records
+    (L2 has the records since it made the decision to decommission the pool), figure out what pool currently stores her data and retrieve it from there.

 ### Polynomial Representation of the Data